spgarbet/corona/README.md

 # 2020 Coronavirus Outbreak

-Short bit of code to look at number on semi-log scale.
+Short bit of code to look at cases for China and US on semi-log scale.

 ![China Data](./China.png)